 - Engine timing misaligned

 Note: You may have more than one problem

-If you found an issue and fixed it and when you got back out on the road and it still didn’t have the power, it needed you may need to get back in there and go back to diagnostics.
+If you found an issue and fixed it, and when you got back out on the road, and it still didn’t have the power it needed, you may need to get back in there and go back to diagnostics.
 It is very common in my experience to have more than one issue causing low power.
 Do not be surprised if you find a loose clamp and a missing injector.
-A lot of times a smaller issue won’t be noticed until a domino effect happens and two or even three things happen effecting your power from the engine.
+Often, a smaller issue won’t be noticed until a domino effect happens, and two or even three things happen, affecting your power from the engine.
 Keep this in mind when you are diagnosing the problem with your engine.